VirusTotal/yara-x/site/content/docs/cli/commands.md

 Run in "check" mode.
 Doesn't modify any file, but exits error code 0 if the files are formatted correctly and no change is necessary, or error code 1 if otherwise.

+### -t, --tab-size \<NUM_SPACES>\

+Tab size (in spaces) used in source files

+If the input contains tab characters, the formatter uses this value to determine how many spaces each tab represents.
+Setting this incorrectly can lead to misaligned formatting when the code mixes tabs and spaces.

+By default, it uses 4 spaces.